wandb/docs/docs/guides/artifacts/explore-and-traverse-an-artifact-graph.md

 ### Navigating the lineage graph
 The lineage graph generates based on the `type` you provide when you create runs and artifacts.

-The artifact or run type you provide is located above its name, withA artifacts represented by blue icons and runs represented by green icons.
+The artifact or run type you provide is located above its name, with artifacts represented by blue icons and runs represented by green icons.
 The input and output of a run or artifact is depicted in the graph with arrows.

 :::info
 You can view the type and the name of artifact in both the left sidebar and in the **Lineage** tab.